chanzuckerberg/czid-bench/README.md

 An even more detailed summary, including all ISS options, is generated in json format.

-# automated testing of IDseq Portal
+# For IDseq developers: automated testing of IDseq Portal

 Just upload an output folder to `s3://idseq-bench/<next-number>` and add an entry for it to `s3://idseq-bench/config.json` to specify frequency and environments in which that test should run.